stpope/CSL6/README.md

 SoundFile type:
-	USE_JSND - use the JUCE-based sound file class (requires only JUCE) USE_LSND - use libSndFile-based sound file class (supports many file types) USE_CASND - use the CoreAudio version (runs on iPhone)
+	USE_JSND - use the JUCE-based sound file class (requires only JUCE) USE_LSND - use libSndFile-based sound file class (supports many file types) USE_CASND - use the CoreAudio version (used on iOS)

 FFT implementation
 	USE_FFTW - use FFTW 3 (faster but complicated to build)